IDMNYU/audiolab/docs/synths.md

 #### Pulse Divider

 The **Pulse Divider** is based on a design by [Ken Stone](https://www.elby-designs.com/webtek/cgs/cgs.htm), who developed a series of Serge-compatible modules in the 1980s and 1990s under the moniker the "Cat Girl Synth", or **CGS**.
 PCBs for CGS modules are still sold by Elby Designs in Australia.
-The Pulse Divider takes a pulse input and outputs tiggers on numerical subdivisions, allowing the user to have, e.g. a clock signal input generate a polyrhythmic output.
+The Pulse Divider takes a pulse input and outputs triggers on numerical subdivisions, allowing the user to have, e.g. a clock signal input generate a polyrhythmic output.

 <img src = "./img/serge824_2_4.png" width="10%" title="Divider" alt="Divider">